facebook

 Scripture offers numerous examples and instructions regarding healing prayer.
 One notable passage is found in James 5:13-16:

 “Is any one of you suffering?
 He should pray.
 Is anyone cheerful?
 He should sing praises.
 Is any one of you sick?
 He should call the church elders to pray over him and anoint him with oil in the name of the Lord Jesus Christ.
 And the prayer offered in faith will restore the one who is sick.
 The Lord will raise him up.
 If he has sinned, he will be forgiven.
-Therefore confess your sins to each other and pray for each other so that you may be healed.
+Therefore, confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man has great power to prevail.”

-This passage highlights the importance of prayer in times of suffering and sickness, as well as the role of church community in the healing process.
+This passage highlights the importance of prayer in times of suffering and sickness, as well as the role of the church community in the healing process.
 It mentions anointing with oil, confession of sins, and the prayers of righteous people as means by which healing can occur.

 Other biblical accounts, such as the healing of the centurion’s servant (Matthew 8:5-13), the woman with the issue of blood (Mark 5:25-34), and the raising of Lazarus (John 11:1-44), demonstrate the power of faith-filled prayer to bring about physical healing and restoration.